MARLEY-MC/marley/README.md

 ## Acknowledgements

 Special thanks go to

-* David Wright for providing portions of his [Meta.Numerics](http://www.meta-numerics.net/) code to be used to compute Coulomb wavefunctions

 * The [TALYS](http://talys.eu) developers (Arjan Koning, Stéphane Hilaire, and Marieke Duijvestijn) for sharing their nuclear structure data